Fundamental Forecast for USOIL: Bearish

 - Friday 3:30 PM ET: Release of the CFTC weekly commitments of traders report on U.S. futures, options contracts

-Crude Oil IG Client Sentiment Highlight: Contrarian view favors shor-term Bullish support
+Crude Oil IG Client Sentiment Highlight: Contrarian view favors further Bearish pressure

-Oil – US Crude: Retail trader data shows 63.8% of traders are net-long with the ratio of traders long to short at 1.76 to 1.
-In fact, traders have remained net-long since Apr 19 when Oil – US Crude traded near 5271.1; price has moved 11.6% lower since then.
-The number of traders net-long is 19.3% lower than yesterday and 22.1% lower from last week, while the number of traders net-short is 23.1% higher than yesterday and 22.5% higher from last week.
+Oil – US Crude: Retail trader data shows 84.9% of traders are net-long with the ratio of traders long to short at 5.63 to 1.
+In fact, traders have remained net-long since Apr 19 when Oil – US Crude traded near 5336.6; price has moved 16.4% lower since then.
+The number of traders net-long is 22.2% higher than yesterday and 14.5% higher from last week, while the number of traders net-short is 15.8% lower than yesterday and 17.3% lower from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests Oil – US Crude prices may continue to fall.
-Yet traders are less net-long than yesterday and compared with last week.
-Recent changes in sentiment warn that the current Oil – US Crude price trend may soon reverse higher despite the fact traders remain net-long.
+Traders are further net-long than yesterday and last week, and the combination of current sentiment and recent changes gives us a stronger Oil – US Crude-bearish contrarian trading bias.
 (Emphasis mine)

-The insight derived from this sentiment analysis on Oil is that traders are jumping on aggressively to the short side of the market.
-This could be a precedent to a bullish continuation of last week’s 5% gain.
-Only a close below that we will keep you up to date on if price closes below $43.68/bl (weekly opening range low) that is combined with a further rise in net long positions would change that view.
+The insight derived from this sentiment analysis on Oil is that traders are jumping on aggressively to the long side of the market.
+This could be a precedent to a bearish breakout that we will keep you up to date on if price closes below $43.79/bl for the week and is combined with a further rise in net long positions.